Check in, Cash out

 - digital exclusion

 - not knowing where to find advice and support

 We want people to "check in" to see if they may be entitled to "cash out" by calling our helpline and using our free information guides

 In 2021, our helpline identified £564,494 worth of unclaimed benefits for older people who called us.
 Call us on 0800 12 44 222 today.
 Lines are open Monday to Friday, 9am - 5pm.

 How can Age Scotland help?

-1) Our helpline advisers can perform free entitlement checks and help people to claim if they are missing out.
-The helpline is free to call and lines are open from Monday to Friday, 9am-5pm.
+1) Our helpline advisers can perform a benefits entitlement check and advise people on how to claim if they are missing out.
+It is free to call and lines are open from Monday to Friday, 9am-5pm.
 Call us today on 0800 12 44 222.